• Skip to secondary menu

 DIY Tassel Tree Card Holder Video

 Video will be coming soon…my phone apparently records in 4K and so my computer was having a really hard time editing it when I would speed the video up, so I have to start the editing process all the way over and convert them to lower resolutions!
-It will take a couple days!
-So in the mean time, below is the step by step tutorial to help you create the tree card holder!
+It will take a couple of days!
+So in the meantime, below is the step-by-step tutorial to help you create the tree card holder!

-Here is a photo without the garland if you wanted to just use it as a tassel tree, or you could add string lights, I recently found these really cute ones with clips already on them to use to hold the cards!
-There are so many options…I can’t wait to see what you all come up with in addition to what I have done here! ????
-If you are looking for another option of card holder, I made this DIY Christmas Tree Card Holder last year!
+Here is a photo without the garland if you wanted to just use it as a Christmas tree made of tassels as decoration, or you could add string lights, I recently found these really cute ones with clips already on them to use to hold the cards!
+There are so many options…I can’t wait to see what you all come up with in addition to what I have done here!

 • 1 dowel rod cut @ 3″